CSUA/csua-backend/README.md

 Django's online documentation has more detail on a project's structure

+- `apps/`
+  - This Django project is divided into "apps" (i.e. `main_page/`, `db_data/`, etc.)
   - `csua_backend/` holds the projects's configurations
-- This Django project is divided into "apps" (i.e. `main_page/`, `db_data/`, etc.)
   - Each app is divided into:
   	- `migrations/` lists the changes that have been made to the database models
   	- `__init__.py` just tells python the app is a python module
   	- `admin.py` details how db models should be viewed in the admin interface
   	- `apps.py` probably says that this directory is an app
   	- `models.py` contains the database models of the app
   	- `tests.py` has unit tests to test the apps functionality
   	- `urls.py` says what URLs route to which views
   	- `views.py` has functions that serve a "view" (webpage)
+- `deploy/`
+  - `deploy.yml` is an ansible configuration for deploying the website
 - `media_root/` is where user-uploaded files are served from
+- `requirements/`
+  - `requirements*.txt` lists the `pip` dependencies of this project
 - `static_root/` is where static files are served from (many of which come from `main_page/static/` and are moved here by `manage.py`'s `collectstatic`)
 - `templates/` holds the html templates that are populated and served by views
-- `deploy.yml` is an ansible configuration for deploying the website
 - `manage.py` is a command-line script for performing actions on the project
-- `requirements.txt` lists the `pip` dependencies of this project

 ## Misc